mhmitas/a11-RepairRanger-project-client/README.md

 - On the "Services To Do" page, users can see the services booked by clients and update the service status accordingly.
 - The website utilizes JWT tokens and HTTP-only cookies for security purposes.
 - A simple search system allows users to find services by their titles.
-- The app offers both light and dark color themes and is responsive across all devices.
+- The app offers light and dark color themes and is responsive across all devices.

 ### To get a local copy up and running, follow these simple steps.
 Ensure you have the following installed: